KSDunne/whisper_riding_school/README.md

 #### Responsiveness of features tested using Chrome DevTools

- - All features were tested for the intended look and responsiveness using Chrome DevTools on iPhone SE, iPad Mini and Nest Hub Max.
+ - All features were tested for the intended look and responsiveness using Chrome DevTools on iPhone SE, 375px wide, iPad Mini, 768px wide and Nest Hub Max,1280px wide.

+ - I also consistently tested the look and responsiveness down to 300px thoughout development.

  - All features passed responsiveness testing and looked good on all mentioned devices.